Stefanius67/Sepa/readme.md

 ### Specify additional country validation(s)
 If the validation for a required country is not yet included in the package, it can be added as described below.
 (It would be nice to send new validations to me.
-So I can integrate them into the package in order that other users can also benefit from - [S.Kien@online.de](mailto:S.Kien@online.de))
+So I can integrate them into the package in order that other users can also benefit from - [S.Kientzler@online.de](mailto:S.Kientzler@online.de))

 To define country specific validation for IBAN, BIC and CI create a class extending ***SepaCntryValidationBase*** and call ***Sepa::addValidation('CC', 'MyValidationClassName');***